Henry6927/CSPAN_Internal/README.md

 netsh advfirewall firewall add rule name="Allow Flask on port 5000" protocol=TCP dir=in localport=5000 action=allow remoteip=10.10.8.0/23
 will also require some modifications to run.py,__init__,app but otherwise just run on Terminal and connect

-notes for making edits:
+## Editing
+utilize `npm run start` for developing to run frontend, and `run.py` for backend.
+Note this will require modifications to code as well.

-npm run build anytime you make an edit,
+`npm run build` anytime you make an edit.